My-Cloud-Garage/CloudRadar/README.md

 * Request an "allow" vs "deny" prompt from the user to either keep the change or have it removed (return to status quo)

-CloudRadar will completed using #GOAL# Agent framework (Check out GOAL tutorial: https://goalapl.atlassian.net/wiki/spaces/GOAL/overview?mode=global)
+### Note: CloudRadar will completed using #GOAL# Agent framework (Check out GOAL tutorial: https://goalapl.atlassian.net/wiki/spaces/GOAL/overview?mode=global)

 Note: We are making a slight change to how GOAL Agent is generally written.
 Basically, instead of creating a 'belief.pl' file from the start, we're letting the EIS (Environment Integration Standard) Java program create the belief file if no initial